 - As with other posts in this series, I’ll paraphrase this thought: if there’s a specific song that your father may suggest, seriously consider it.
 If it’s one that he’s suggested, it’s a safe bet that he won’t resist dancing with you (or secretly approach your DJ to advise that they cut the song short).
 Now, if it’s a song that you aren’t fond of, by all means, consider discussing other options with him.

 With that in mind, I present to you MY Top 5 Father & Daughter Dance Songs.
 They are subject to change as new songs are released and are based on my personal preferences.

 5) Just Fishin’ by Trace Adkins

-My daughter is 15 as of this typing of this post.
-Gone are the days of me combing her hair to get her ready to school, holding her hand as we wait for her bus to arrive and the things that we did that were just the two of us being goofy.
+My youngest is 15 as of this typing of this post.
+Gone are the days of me combing their hair to get them ready for school, holding their hand as we wait for their bus to arrive and the things that we did that were just the two of us being goofy.
 When I hear this song, it resonates with me.
 We often do things with our children that take on a much deeper meaning for us as they become adults and begin making their own way in the world.
 In hindsight, we often believe that they may never see those situations with the sentimental hearts that we do; based on the many conversations that I have had with brides-to-be NOTHING could be farther from the truth.